Colourful components in $k$-caterpillars and planar graphs: Introduction

-\paragraph{Preliminaries} We assume that a coloured graph $G=(V,E)$ is always associated with a colouring function $c$ from $V$ to a set of colours: for each vertex $u\in V$, $c(u)$ is the colour of the vertex $u$.
-The \emph{colour multiplicity} of $G$ corresponds to the maximum number of occurrences of any colour in the graph.
+\paragraph{Preliminaries} Given a graph $G$, we denote by $V(G)$ the vertex set of $G$ and by $E(G)$ the edge set of $G$.
+We assume that a coloured graph $G$ is always associated with a colouring function $c$ from $V(G)$ to a set of colours: for each vertex $u\in V(G)$, $c(u)$ is the colour of the vertex $u$.
+The \emph{colour-multiplicity} of $G$ corresponds to the maximum number of occurrences of any colour in the graph.
 If $G$ contains at most $\ell$ colours we say that $G$ is an $\ell$-coloured graph.
-Given a set of edges $S \subseteq E$, we denote by $G-S$ the graph $(V,E \setminus S)$.
-Given a set of vertices $X \subseteq V$, we denote by $G-X$ the graph $(V \setminus X, \{\{u,v\} \in E ~|~ u,v \in V \setminus X\})$.
-A \emph{$k$\=/caterpillar}, also commonly called a \emph{caterpillar with hairs of length at most $k$} \cite{MR1637753}, is a tree in which all the vertices are within distance $k$ of a central path, called the \emph{backbone}.
+Given a set of edges $S \subseteq E(G)$, we denote by $G-S$ the graph obtained from $G$ by removing the edges in $S$; if $S$ contains a unique edge $e$, then we may simply write $G-e$.
+For a set $X \subseteq V(G)$ of vertices, $G[X]$ denotes the subgraph of $G$ induced by $X$.
+The \emph{(open) neighbourhood} of a vertex~$u$, denoted by $N(u)$, is the set of vertices adjacent to~$u$.
+The \emph{degree} of a vertex $u$ is the cardinality of its open neighbourhood.
+The \emph{closed neighbourhood} of~$u$ is the set $N[u] = N(u) \cup \{u\}$.
+A \emph{star} is a tree with at most one vertex with degree more than two.
+A \emph{$k$\=/caterpillar} is tree containing a path $P$, called the \emph{backbone}, such that every vertex that is not in $P$ is within distance $k$ from a vertex in $P$.
+Note that a $0$-caterpillar is simply a path.